learn-co-curriculum/python-p4-passwords/README.md

 When dealing with users' passwords, it's important for security that we never store passwords in our database directly in plain text.
-Instead, we can use a trusted library like BCrypt to help keep our users' passwords safe.
+Instead, we can use a trusted library like Bcrypt to help keep our users' passwords safe.

 ***